 We want to put humanity into robot projects.
 The “Albert Hubo” robot, created in 2006 by David Hanson and the KAIST Hubo group, is an Albert Einstein faced robot.
 In 2009 an android called HRP-4C from the Humanoid Robotics Project and UCROA (User Centered Robot Open Architecture)can reproduce human’s facial expressions and show emotions like anger or surprise.
 Beyond animism, this humanization pressures us into recreating robots to our likeness.
-Carrying human feelings and expressions into artificially animated objects refers to anthropomimicry or the ability to reproduce our behaviors based solely on observation.
+Carrying human feelings and expressions into artificially animated objects refers to anthropomimicry or the ability to reproduce our behaviours based solely on observation.

-However they are far from matching the living in its complexity and agility but it could become possible someday.
+However, they are far from matching the living in its complexity and agility but it could become possible someday.

 And why wouldn’t we find other trains de though?
 Is mimicry the only solution?

 All previous fearful or human mimicry fantasies are about a lack of communication between a robot and its user.
 And who could be better at interpreting than a designer?
 In the near future, he will create more robots, their interfaces and means of communication.
 He will find new applications for these machines and he will create feasible and positive scenarios of use.